Julie Angell, Operations Director

 Sean holds an LL.M. in Climate Change Law and a J.D. in Environmental Law from the Elisabeth Haub School of Law at Pace University, in White Plains, NY; a master’s degree from the Yale School of the Environment; and a B.A. in Marine Biology and Oceanography from Boston University.
 He has served as Membership Officer and Council Member for the American Bar Association’s Section of Environment, Energy, and Resources Law and has been an on the adjunct faculty at Yale College, Pace Law School, and Clarkson University.

-Blair Englebrecht, Boating Programs Manager
+Blair Englebrecht, Boating Programs and Policy Manager

 Boating Programs Manager, Blair Engelbrecht, joined Puget Soundkeeper in August and manages the statewide Clean Marina program.
 Much of Blair’s extensive boating experience was gained while working as a scuba instructor in Indonesia and Hawai’i.
 As the Environmental Specialist for the Canaveral Port Authority in Florida, Blair furthered her field expertise in environmental permit requirements, inspections, and enforcement.
 Blair has a Bachelor of Arts in Political Science from the University of Utah and a Masters of Science in International Relations, specializing in Environmental Policy, from the University of Glasgow in Scotland.
 In addition to managing the Clean Marinas program, Blair captains Puget Soundkeeper’s patrol boat, The Parker, and works on Clean & Safe Energy and Vessel Pollution policy campaigns.